carlywilk/capstone/README.md

 ## Next Steps and Future Directions
 - Continuous addition of resources to the database to make it as comprehensive as possible.
-- Further design features on the map to make it more user friendly, including different pin styles or colors.
+- Further design features on the map to make it more user friendly, including different pin styles and / or colors.
-- Add a filter function on the list view page for the user to only view resources that offer the specific service they are looking for.
+- Addition of a filter function on the list view page for the user to only view resources that offer the specific service they are looking for.
 - Ideally, this app would be extended past the City of Toronto, into the GTA and beyond in order to be a hub for users in multiple towns and cities.
-The addition of a user component to the site, where users can submit their resource recommendations and feedback, would make the compilation of simpler to handle on the admin of the app.
+The addition of a user component to the site, where users can submit their resource recommendations and feedback, would make the compilation of resources more manageable for the admin of the app.